square-computersetup/square-computersetup.github.io/_pages/win-chrome.md

   overlay_color: "#333"
 ---

+__Setting Up Chrome__

 Now let's open Chrome.
 The icon will be on your Windows Desktop.
-(If it isn't there right away, wait a minute or two!)
+If it isn't there right away, wait a minute or two!

-We will first sign into your Block email address.
+First, we will first sign into your Block email address.
 Enter __gmail.com__ in the address bar.

 {% include figure url="/assets/images/win-chrome-gmail.png" image_path="/assets/images/win-chrome-gmail.png" %}

-Now sign into Gmail using your Block email address.
+Sign into Gmail using your Block email address.
 You will then be redirected to a Okta login.

-Now you should be logged in and Google may ask you to accept the terms and conditions as well as set up the look for your Gmail inbox.
+Once logged in, Google may ask you to accept the terms and conditions and set up the look for your Gmail inbox.

 Next, we will sign-in to Google Chrome to link it to Block's Google Workplace (formerly "GSuite").